jaymehta9/store-rating-app/README.md

 # ⭐ Store Rating Platform

-A modern full-stack web application where users can browse stores, give ratings, and manage their profile.
+A modern full-stack web application where users can browse stores, give ratings, and manage their profiles.
 Admins can manage users & stores, while store owners can view analytics of their assigned stores.

-This project is built with a clean, minimal, and premium UI to provide an intuitive experience across all roles.
+This project features a **clean, minimal, premium UI** and a well-structured backend powered by Supabase.

 ---